filyp/MUDMAN/README.md

 python src/study_runner.py --config-path configs/EXPERIMENT_NAME.yaml
 ```

-To see available additional options, see `python src/study_runner.py --help`.
+To see available additional options, run `python src/study_runner.py --help`.
+For example you can run less trials, or choose which variant to use, which is useful for parallelization.

 ## Remotely